node-class-may-2023/ComIT_Node/git.md

 ```

 * Once we run this command we can see all the commits that this project has
-* By writing good commits messages we can know more about what changed over time
+* By writing good commit messages we can know more about what changed over time
 * Open the index.html file again and change the following lines:

 ```html